Mr-McCurdy/curriculum/subjects/mathematics/AP-statistics/content/free-response-primer.md

 A wellness director at a company in New York City wants to investigate whether it is unusual for one person working in the city who wears an activity tracker to record approximately 8,500 steps on a typical workday.
 Is it appropriate to use the confidence interval found in part (a) to conduct the investigation?
 Explain your answer.

-## Problem 2: One-Sample Confidence Interval for Population Proportion
+## Problem 2: One-Sample Z-Interval for Population Proportion

 ### 2.a